-- Allows for more individualized approaches as well as small group and whole class activities, to meet each student’s individual point of need
+Allows for more individualized approaches as well as small group and whole class activities, to meet each student’s individual point of need

 	At Hastings Primary School we take many opportunities to provide our students with leadership experiences to develop their skills in being good role models for others in the school community.

 	Our student leadership structure includes Year 6 School Leaders, Junior School Council (JSC) and school community leadership roles through the Kidspower program.

-The Year 6 Student Leaders meet regularly with their co-ordinator, Mrs. Simone McDonald, to develop their own leadership skills by identifying personal goals and leadership role descriptions.
+	The Year 6 Student Leaders meet regularly with their coordinator, Mrs Vikki Cremen, to develop their own leadership skills by identifying personal goals and leadership role descriptions.

 	Our Junior School Council works with all classes on issues important to our students, including school improvement, student well being and social service fundraising activities.

 	Representatives from all classes are peer selected at the beginning of each year.
 They meet regularly with their coordinator, Miss Melissa Thorne, to report back from their class meetings.

 	Minutes are taken and distributed to all classes.
 The JSC also organises activities and communicates with the whole school community about their projects and goals.